uafgeotools/mtuq/docs/user_guide/06/plotting_time_shifts.rst

 Following `Zhao1994 <https://uafgeotools.github.io/mtuq/references.html>`_, many moment tensor inversions use time shifts to mitigate velocity model inaccuracy.

-It is common to plot how these time shifts vary with geographic location.
+To understand model inaccuracy effects, it can be helpful to plot how these time shifts vary geographically.

 Keeping track of trace attributes
 ---------------------------------

-To keep track of time shifts and other trace attributes, MTUQ uses `this approach <https://uafgeotools.github.io/mtuq/user_guide/06/trace_attributes.html>`_, in which the `collect_attributes` method returns a data structure containing time shifts and other information:
+To keep track of time shifts and other trace attributes, MTUQ uses `an approach <https://uafgeotools.github.io/mtuq/user_guide/06/trace_attributes.html>`_, in which the `collect_attributes` method returns a data structure containing time shifts and other information:

 .. code::